 By quoting on jobs that are far outside their service area, pros risk putting themselves at a significant disadvantage.
 Chris Doran, a personal trainer, suggests that new pros stick to the services they’re qualified for, despite the temptation to expand into outside categories.

 “Know what you do.
 I’m a personal trainer.
-I don’t specialize in bodybuilding or cardio classes so I don’t waste credits quoting on those requests,” Chris explains.
+I don’t specialize in bodybuilding or cardio classes so I don’t waste money quoting on those requests,” Chris explains.

 2. Pick a Travel Area That Makes Sense